ip-tools/patzilla/elmyra.ip.access.epo/elmyra/ip/util/cql/pyparsing/test/10_extensions.rst

 Details
 -------
-Even without improving the query, the keywords should be the same, since "cpc" and "txt" conditions both are not in value shortcut notation.
+Even without polishing the query, the keywords should be the same, since "cpc" and "txt" conditions both are not in value shortcut notation.

 >>> CQL(query).keywords()